Lodging, Food, & Transportation

 Camping

-Food at Camp Wavus
+Food at Camp Manitou

 All meals are served buffet-style, with a wide variety of choices available.
-The staff at Camp Wavus serve hearty breakfasts (eggs, protein, oatmeal) and typically offer cereal, fruit, yogurt, and bagels, English muffins, and toast.
+The staff at Camp Manitou serve hearty breakfasts (eggs, protein, oatmeal) and typically offer cereal, fruit, yogurt, and bagels, English muffins, and toast.
 Lunch usually features a variety of salads, soups, and sandwiches.
 Dinner is generally comprised of a selection of protein, along with vegetables, a green salad, and dessert.

 Dietary restrictions are accommodated as best as possible.
 Vegan and dairy-free options are always present, alongside vegetarian options, along with gluten free options.